 The MCA notified the EU Commission with its second round market review of fixed voice call termination on 13 April 2010 (see case MT/2010/1071).
-The corresponding decision was published on 17th May 2010, whereby the MCA maintained the designation of SMP on GO plc and Melita plc.
-Newer market entrants, namely SKY Telecom Ltd (rebranded Ozone Malta Ltd in January 2012), Vodafone Malta Ltd and SIS Ltd, were also designated with SMP in the provision of fixed voice call termination on their individual public telephone networks.
+The corresponding decision was published on 17th May 2010, whereby the MCA maintained the designation of SMP on GO and Melita.
+Newer market entrants, namely SKY Telecom (rebranded Ozone Malta in January 2012), Vodafone Malta and SIS8, were also designated with SMP in the provision of fixed voice call termination on their individual public telephone networks.